vincentzhang96/HearthCaptureLib/readme.md

 2. [Download jNetPcap 1.3.0](http://jnetpcap.com/download) for your platform
 3. Extract jNetPcap.jar and include it in your classpath
 4. Extract the jNetPcap native library (.dll on Windows, .so for generic Linux, etc) to your program's runtime directory
-5. Import `co.phoenixlab.hearthstone.hearthcapturelib.*` to your class and use it
+5. Import `co.phoenixlab.hearthstone.hearthcapturelib.*` to your class

 #####Using Maven